 and do a "dress rehearsal" to see what it's like.
 When it's your turn to be recruited

-(spring semester juniors), you know exactly what to expect and you're ready for it!
+as juniors, you know exactly what to expect and you're ready for it!
+Don't be afraid

-Don't be afraid to tell the firms that you are early in your ACCT curriculum and attending
+to tell the firms that you are early in your ACCT curriculum and attending the event

 Rules For A Good Meet the Firms Performance:

 Do Your Homework on the Firms:

 Know your employers of interest, especially their office locations, approximate size, and something they brag about.
 To find out more about these employers, review the Meet the Firms Employer Profile Book provided to you in a separate logistical email.

 Have a Game Plan: